 Bernard Baudry: Wines

 Before exploring the portfolio of wines in detail, it is possible first to make some generalisations on the approach to vinification.
-As already noted, the fruit is picked by hand under Matthieu’s supervision (from the cab of his tractor if required, as pictured on this page) as late as possible in the season, and the grapes transported to the cellars close to Cravant-les-Coteaux.
-Here the grapes are sorted by hand and eye, but only as they are raked from the trailer rather than across a formal table (picture don the next page), and what happens thereafter depends very much on the colour and cuvée.
+As already noted, the fruit is picked by hand under Matthieu’s supervision (from the cab of his tractor if required, as pictured below) as late as possible in the season, and the grapes transported to the cellars close to Cravant-les-Coteaux.
+Here the grapes are sorted by hand and eye, but only as they are raked from the trailer rather than across a formal table (pictured on the next page), and what happens thereafter depends very much on the colour and cuvée.
 All the Cabernet Franc grapes are destemmed, and then transported to the vessel of choice, since 2005 this has been cement or wooden cuves for all the wines except perhaps Les Granges, (more detail on this on the next page), before fermentation by indigenous yeasts.